 Olympic Lifting for Athletes Revisited

 Olympic weightlifting is a sport.
 Performing Olympic lifts during strength training is not mandatory to improve athletic performance in other sports.
-In fact, many experts question the use of the Olympic lifts for those who are not weightlifters.
-Here’s what strength and conditioning coach Steve Maxwell has to say on this controversial subject:
+In fact, many experts question the use of Olympic lifts for athletes who are not weightlifters.
+Here’s what the experts say.

-Peer-reviewed research does not support the view that explosive exercises, such as Olympic-style weightlifting, are more effective during strength, slow and heavy weight training in enhancing muscle power and athletic performance.
-In fact, there’s evidence that these exercises may be less effective, do not transfer well (if at all) to athletic performance on the sports field, and present a significant injury risk (Behncke, 2001; Bruce-Low & Smith, 2007).
-According to Bruce-Low & Smith, “such exercises should not be recommended in the strength and conditioning training of athletes, except those who need to learn the specific skill of lifting heavy weights fast, such as Olympic lifters and strongmen.”
+Peer-reviewed research does not support the view that explosive exercises, such as Olympic-style weightlifting, are more effective than strength-based, slow, and heavy weight training for enhancing muscle power and athletic performance.
+In fact, there’s evidence suggesting that Olympic lifts may be less effective, have poor transfer to sports performance, and carry a significant risk of injury (Behncke, 2001; Bruce-Low & Smith, 2007).

 follow